vimm0/auto-script/README.md

 ```

+##### Types of Application development
+- Standalone business application: This is your typical application, and is like applications like Word, Excel, Outlook and more.
+Anything that can be used by someone to make their work more efficient would fall into this category.
+- Client-Server Application: This is an application that runs on the computer but accesses information from a remote server.
+- Collaborative Application: This is an application that is designed to help people involved in a common task.
+This is a way for people to work together at once, using the same application on each of their computers.
+- Utilities and Plug-Ins: Anything that can help a computer or browser run more efficiently would fall into this category.
+- System Apps and Services: Anything that allows the computer to run various other applications would fall into this category.
+- Multimedia Applications: This is an application that plays podcasts, movies, video, music and more. iTunes is a good example of this.
+- Network Applications: Anything that runs over a network falls into this category.

 ##### ssh with two linux computer
 - connect with lan cable between two computer
 - install, enable, start ssh service